 1 tablespoon unsalted butter

 1 cup cilantro leaves, rinsed and loosely packed

-1 jalapeno chili, sliced in half, seeding optional if less heat is desired, optional
+1 jalapeno chile, sliced in half, seeding optional if less heat is desired, optional

 3 large ripe Mexican or Hass avocados, cut in half, seed removed, flesh spooned out (about 3 cups ripe avocado flesh)

 6 cups chicken broth (can substitute vegetable broth)

 1 tablespoon fresh lime or lima (sweet lime) juice

 3/4 teaspoon kosher or sea salt, more or less to taste